 Leaves are garden gold.
 Spread small leaves of trees, such as locust, birch, beech, serviceberry and silver maple (or shredded larger leaves), over all exposed soil.
 They will degrade into mineral nutrients and worms will turn them into fertilizer.

 Squirrels “read” the disturbed soil and marks you leave when planting their favourite tulips and crocuses.
 Outwit them by concentrating spring bulb plantings in large groups and disguising your marks by flooding the soil surface with water.
-Then cover them with 5cm of leaves and blood meal.
+Then cover them with 5cm (2 inches) of leaves and blood meal.
+You can also cover sections of bulbs with chicken wire – the bulbs can grow through it, but squirrels can’t relocate them on you.

 If you would like to overwinter any tropicals indoors be sure to bring them in before it gets too cold (anything under 10 degrees Celsius).
 Be sure to spray them with an insecticide to kill any pests that are hiding, and trim the plant back.
 Keep in a bright room, keep it from drying out (you want the top inch of soil to be dry before you water it again) and fertilize once a month.
-Most plants will defoliate because you have moved them into a different climate but they will push out new leaves again.
+Most plants will defoliate because you have moved them into a different climate but they will push out new leaves again once it is acclimatized to your home.